-Report: Will Smith to Play Venus and Serena Williams' Dad in 'King Richard'
+Report: Will Smith Could Play Venus and Serena Williams' Dad in 'King Richard'

-Report: Will Smith to Play Venus and Serena Williams' Dad in 'King Richard'March 5, 2019
+Report: Will Smith Could Play Venus and Serena Williams' Dad in 'King Richard'March 5, 2019

 Matthias Schrader/Associated Press

-A potential new movie could feature Will Smith as Richard Williams, the father of Serena and Venus Williams in a story of the tennis stars' upbringing.
+A potential new movie could feature Will Smith as Richard Williams, the father of Serena and Venus Williams, in a story of the tennis stars' upbringing.

-According to Mike Fleming Jr. of Deadline, Zach Baylin has written a spec script for a film entitled King Richard.
+According to Mike Fleming Jr. of Deadline, Zach Baylin wrote a spec script titled King Richard.

-The story reportedly chronicles Williams raising two future star tennis players from Compton, California.
-Venus and Serena have gone on to win 30 combined Grand Slam individual championships and 14 doubles titles with each other.
+The story reportedly chronicles Richard Williams' raising two future star tennis players from Compton, California.
+Venus and Serena have won 30 individual Grand Slam championships and 14 doubles titles with each other.

-Although Baylin still needs to sell the script in order for it to get made, attaching a star like Smith could go a long way.
-Creative Artists Agency represents Smith and is also selling the script.
+Though Baylin still needs to sell the script in order for it to get made into a film, attaching a star like Smith could go a long way.
+Creative Artists Agency represents Smith and is also selling the script, per Fleming.

 Dan Evans Says He Threw Away His Tennis Career.
 He’s Trying to Get It Back.